 Our center employs a multidisciplinary approach to diagnosing and treating tinnitus and decreased sound tolerance.

 Our team consists of:

+Additionally, we frequently collaborate with primary care physicians, mental health providers, dentists, and physical therapists.
 The members of the team work closely together to ensure the best treatment program and the highest standard of care.

 The first step to treatment is a medical and audiological evaluation.